obs-websocket-community-projects/obs-websocket-java/README.md

   .port(4444)                       // port
   .password("yourpassword")         // connect with a password
   .autoConnect(true)                // will connect when built, otherwise call connect() manually.
-  .eventSubscription(Category.All)  // v5 of Palakis OBS Websockets introduces subscription categories for event notifications
+  // Event Subscription will be Category.NONE as v5 of Palakis OBS Websockets introduces subscription categories for event notifications
   .build();
 */